ballerina-platform/module-ballerina-udp/udp-ballerina/Module.md

 This module provides an implementation for sending/receiving datagrams to/from another application process (local or remote) using UDP.

 When the local host address or the IP address is not given to the optional `localHost` field, `localhost` address is bound by default.
-Port number of the local port which is used to connect to the remote server is determined randomly. (ephemeral port)
+The Port number of the local port which is used to connect to the remote server is determined randomly. (ephemeral port)

 #### Client
 The `udp:Client` is used to interact with the remote UDP host and it can be defined as follows: